 These are brief conversational guides that can be facilitated by a parent, teacher, counselor or an older student/sibling.

 These exercises are part of Resilience’s commitment to a Multi-Tiered Support System and are perfect for students with specific needs.

 Virtual reality games within Resilience are designed to help students develop emotional management skills.
 One of the games requires students to exit a space station and walk a dangerous catwalk to a spaceship.

 SELENA coaches students through the experience and helps them practice managing anxiety.
 VR technology like this is effectively being used with NASA astronauts to train them for overwhelming situations.

 Two Components to Each Lesson

 SELENA consists of two elements: the educational component and the training component.

-Students engage in games, independent learning, and group discussion to further understand why these social emotional skills are important and how they can be applied in their daily lives and relationships.
-Lesson plans can be delivered in 10-15 minute increments, which enables the teaching staff to control the pace and depth of the training.
+Students engage in games, independent learning, and group discussion to further understand why these social-emotional skills are important and how they can be applied in their daily lives and relationships.
+Lesson plans can be delivered in 10-15 minute increments, which enables teachers to control the pace and depth of the training.

 For more information about the SELENA program, provide your contact information below.